Recommended Websites for Cancer Information

 National Cancer Institute (NCI): Clinical Trials

-This is a comprehensive resource from the NCI that provides a searchable database for current cancer clinical trials and links to educational materials describing what clinical trials are and why they are important.
+This is a comprehensive resource from the NCI that provides a searchable database for current cancer clinical trials in the United States and several other countries, as well as links to educational materials describing what clinical trials are and why they are important.

 Clinical Trials, Canada

-Put together by the Canadian Partnership Against Cancer, this website allows users to use a number of personalized options to search for open clinical trials throughout Canada.
+Put together by the Canadian Partnership Against Cancer, this website provides personalized options to search for open clinical trials throughout Canada.

 Editor: Gail Y. Hendler, MLS